-The Compensation Committee undertook a review of both Company and executive performance during fiscal 2022.
-After consideration, the Compensation Committee determined that no bonuses would be payable to Stephen Twyerould, Roland Goodgame, Greg Duschek, Danny Heatherson or Robert Winton.
+The Compensation Committee undertook a review of both Company and executive performance during fiscal 2023.
+After consideration, the Compensation Committee determined that no bonuses would be payable to Stephen Twyerould, Roland Goodgame, Danny Heatherson or Robert Winton.
 In making this assessment the Compensation Committee considered certain performance metrics relative to schedule and production.
-As full start-up of the Company's operations at the Gunnison Project was delayed, the Compensation Committee resolved that production-based metrics would be taken into consideration in evaluating bonus payments for fiscal 2023.
+As full start-up of the Company's operations at the Gunnison Project has been delayed, the Compensation Committee is not presently considering production-based metrics in evaluating bonus payments .